wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 Types of nodes
 ^^^^^^^^^^^^^^

 There are two different types of nodes inside the Wazuh cluster.
-These node types define the node's tasks inside the cluster and also, they define an hierarchy of nodes used to know which information prevails when doing synchronizations.
+These node types define the node's tasks inside the cluster and also, they define a hierarchy of nodes used to know which information prevails when doing synchronizations.

 Master
 ~~~~~~